• Home Improvement

 Recycled Glass Tile - Eco Friendly Materials for Homes That You Can Use During Renovation

-Recycled Glass Tile (Eco Friendly Materials for Homes That You Can Use During Renovation)
+Recycled Glass Tile (Eco-Friendly Materials for Homes That You Can Use During Renovation)

 They make tiles out of 100% locally recycled glass and they are mainly from the window and the solar industry.
-Many of the colors that they have available are reminiscent of sea glass and they are also created from VOC-free pigmenting process.
+Many of the colors that they have available are reminiscent of sea glass and they are also created from a VOC-free pigmenting process.

 Total